Nutcracker Ballet Youth Auditions Seattle

 Nutcracker!
 Magical Christmas Ballet

-Your child could perform on stage in the Seattle Nutcracker performance at the Moore Theater.
+Your child could perform on stage in the Seattle Nutcracker performance at the Paramount Theater.

 We are elated to have Nutcracker!
-Magical Christmas Ballet (formerly Moscow Ballet) returns to Seattle in 2024 for their Dance with Us program.
+Magical Christmas Ballet (formerly Moscow Ballet) return to Seattle in 2025 for their Dance with Us program.
 American Dance Institute will once again be their host school.

 Youth Cast Audition